Now Reading

 5. Their day

-Similarly, the cats also remember and organize the events that took place throughout the day.
+Cats also remember and organize the events that took place throughout the day.
 They put together their events and look for a bigger picture.

 Apart from these, cats can be dreaming about human families, meals, favorite toys, or their daily interaction with you.

-Why do Cats Dream?
+Why Do Cats Dream?

 Like all mammals, cats dream for the same reason.
 Sleeping helps us to come to terms with our daily experiences.
 The dreams that we see allow us to process the undergoing emotions and help us to frame memories.
-Your dream may have stories that seem odd to you but the activities in the dream are based on your standard life.

 Can cats have bad dreams?
-(Can cats have nightmares)

 Well, there’s no evidence to state this point.
-But we all know at times our cats wake up fearful.
+But we all know, sometimes cats also wake up scared.So, it is assumed that, like humans, cats can have bad dreams or nightmares too.

-Other FAQs about Cat’s Sleep & Dreams
+Other FAQs about Cat’s Dreams

-2. Do cats dream in color?
+1. Do cats dream in color?

 By this, we can conclude that they cannot dream in color but in the same muted shades that they are able to see in real life.

-4. Do cats dream about their owners?
+2. Do cats dream about their owners?

 Yes.
 It is likely that they dream about their owners if you were a part of their day.